 ATX-MS-1467 is a potential disease-modifying therapy for relapsing-remitting multiple sclerosis (RRMS).
-Its developer, Apitope, reports that peptide-based therapeutic agent could benefit up to 70 percent of people with MS who have a specific genetic profile.
+Its developer, Apitope, reports that the peptide-based therapeutic agent could benefit up to 70 percent of people with MS who have a specific genetic profile.

-ATX-MS-1467 consists of four short peptides derived from the basic protein of myelin, which is a key auto-antigen (a trigger for an auto-immune response), in MS. ATX-MS-1467 aims to induce an immunological tolerance in T-cells to key auto-antigens involved in the clinical development of MS. In other words, it seeks to reduce MS attacks by desensitizing (switching off) the autoimmune response to myelin.
+ATX-MS-1467 consists of four short peptides derived from the basic protein of myelin, which is a key autoantigen (a trigger for an auto-immune response) in MS. ATX-MS-1467 aims to induce an immunological tolerance in T-cells to key auto-antigens involved in the clinical development of MS. In other words, it seeks to reduce MS attacks by desensitizing (switching off) the autoimmune response to myelin.
 Gradually increased doses of ATX-MS-1467 could make the immune system adjust to their presence and prevent immune attacks against myelin.

+An open-label Phase 2a study (NCT01973491) evaluated the effects of ATX-MS-1467 in 19 people with relapsing MS. ATX-MS-1467 was administered under the skin every two weeks for 20 weeks.
+Following an initial dosing of 50 to 200 microgram (mcg) in the initial four weeks of treatment, a dose of 800 mcg was administered every two weeks for another 16 weeks.
 Trial results, released in February 2017, reported statistically significant reductions in the number of brain lesions measured by MRI during treatment, as well as a significant reduction in lesion volume.
-The data also showed a strong tendency toward improvement in the Multiple Sclerosis Functional Composite (MSFC) score, a clinically used indicator of changes in disability.
+The data also showed a strong tendency toward improvement in the Multiple Sclerosis Functional Composite (MSFC) score, a clinical indicator of changes in disability.
 There were no treatment-related serious adverse events and the drug’s side effects profile was mild.